Escartem/Frame/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, create an issue containing :
+To report a vulnerability, create a blank issue containing :
 - The concerned vulnerability
 - What changes required